FAQ

 Accommodation

-A: Generally we like to select the smaller more boutique accommodation.
+Generally we like to select the smaller more boutique accommodation.

 We take advantage of our extra small group size, and generally use more intimate accommodation where we can avoid the masses of tour buses.
 Where possible, we use locally owned and operated boutique accommodation that matches the character of the locality.
-The focus is on cleanliness and comfort, convenient location and character, and our preference is for the equivalent of 3.5 - 4+ star accommodation.
+The focus is on cleanliness and comfort, convenient location and character, and our preference is for the equivalent of 3.5 – 4+ star accommodation.
 By mixing different types of accommodation (such as Western style, resort style and Japanese style, large and small) we try to give you variety in your experience.
 Importantly, we look for rooms with private Western style toilet and helpful staff.
-Our group tours are categorised into three types; Signature, Comfort and Active.
+Our group tours are categorised into three types; Signature, Comfort and Discovery.
 For more specific accommodation information of each category, please refer to Tour Type page.

-A: Yes, however there is a 'proviso'
+Yes, however there is a ‘proviso’

 As is mentioned above, generally speaking, there are more twin (bed) rooms in Japan than double (bed) rooms, and twin rooms are usually larger.
 This impacts our room selection.
 Therefore, although we ask your preferred room type (ie twin or double) at the time of booking, it is subject to availability at the time reservations are made and we cannot guarantee to accommodate the requests.
 Please refer to our Terms and Conditions.